Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations: Abstract

 \section{Abstract}

-We report the first capture and time-of-flight spectrometry of highly charged ions produced following antiproton annihilations in a Penning-Malmberg trap.
-At the \aegis experiment, we employed a multi-step nested-trap technique to isolate ions from antiproton annihilations with ultra-low-density helium and argon gas.
-The capture and identification of highly-charged argon ions in charge-states up to \ce{Ar^{5+}} demonstrates a new method for in-trap synthesis.
-This work establishes a clear path towards the direct capture and mass spectrometry of cold nuclear annihilation fragments, which will enable a complementary tool for exploring the neutron to proton density ratio at the extreme nuclear periphery.
+We report a proof-of-principle study demonstrating the first capture and time-of-flight spectrometry of highly charged ions (HCIs) produced following antiproton annihilations in a Penning-Malmberg trap.
+A multi-step nested-trap technique was developed using the \aegis\ experiment to identify annihilation-linked captured ions.
+The trapping and spectrometry of helium and argon ions demonstrates the approach.
+This work establishes a foundation for the in-trap synthesis of radioactive HCIs and the study of cold nuclear annihilation fragments, with the long-term goal of enabling a sensitive tool for probing the outer nuclear periphery.

 \textit{Introduction}.-- Precise knowledge of the spatial distributions of protons and neutrons in atomic nuclei is central to both nuclear physics and astrophysics.
 While electromagnetic probes can map charge densities with high precision \cite{Fricke2004,Nortershauser2020}, the neutron-rich peripheral region of nuclei remains experimentally challenging to explore.
-As an example, the neutron skin, given by the difference in neutron to proton rms radii, is a sensitive link to the nuclear forces~\cite{hu2022ab}, and its study allows us to explore the density dependence of the nuclear symmetry energy, which elucidates the properties of neutron stars~\cite{Brown2000_SkinSymm}.
+As an example, the neutron skin, given by the difference in neutron to proton root-mean-square radius, is a sensitive link to the nuclear forces~\cite{hu2022ab}, and its study allows us to explore the density dependence of the nuclear symmetry energy, which elucidates the properties of neutron stars~\cite{Brown2000_SkinSymm,Fattoyev2018}.
 The ongoing CREX-PREX dilemma~\cite{PREX2021,CREX2022,Reed2024,Kunjipurayil2025} further highlights the need for new techniques sensitive to the neutron distribution in the peripheral region of nuclei.